 If you want to make sure USCIS respects your legal rights during the interview, you can bring an immigration attorney with you.
 To bring an attorney, you must submit a signed and completed Form G-28, Notice of Entry as Appearance as Attorney or Representative to USCIS before your interview.
 The attorney cannot answer any interview questions for you.
 If you choose not to be represented by an attorney, you must sign a waiver of representation at the interview.

 USCIS regularly holds Naturalization Information Sessions that are free and open to the general public.
 You can attend one of these to learn more about the Naturalization process.
 You can also read more about the Naturalization process on our website.

 We can help you complete your Naturalization forms, for free, so that you are ready for your interview.
-Click the button below to get started.

 Sometimes USCIS will give you their decision on your citizenship application at the end of your Naturalization interview.
 If the USCIS officer does not give you a decision at your interview, USCIS has up to 120 days following your interview to give you a decision in writing.
 You will receive USCIS' decision on your citizenship application on Form N-652, Notice of Examination Results.
 USCIS will either "grant," "deny," or "continue" your application.

 If the information on your N-400 is sufficient evidence that you are eligible for citizenship, USCIS will grant you citizenship.

 If the information on the Form N-400 proves that you do not qualify for citizenship, USCIS will deny your application.